Emily Louise Smith

 Emily Louise Smith is director of the Publishing Laboratory and founder and publisher of Lookout Books and its sister magazine, Ecotone.
-She teaches Books & Publishing, Bookbuilding, and Publishing Practicum, among other courses, and manages the staff of graduate interns.
+She teaches Books & Publishing, Bookbuilding, Publishing Practicum, and Special Topics in Publishing, among other courses.

 With a background in advertising and development, Emily began her publishing career as an assistant to former CEO of HarperCollins Canada and Publishing Laboratory founder, Stanley Colbert.
-After earning her MFA in poetry, she went on to work as an editor, designer, and event coordinator for Hub City Press, and returned to UNCW to direct the department’s then six-year-old teaching press.
-She negotiated its distribution agreement, implemented the first overhaul and expansion of its popular textbook, Show & Tell: Writers on Writing, and in 2009 founded its award-winning literary imprint, Lookout Books.
+After designing the inaugural issues of Ecotone and earning her MFA in poetry, she went on to work as an editor, designer, and publicist for Hub City Press, and returned to UNCW in 2007 to direct the department’s teaching press.
+She negotiated its distribution agreement, implemented the first overhaul and expansion of its popular textbook, Show & Tell: Writers on Writing, and in 2009 co-founded its award-winning literary imprint, Lookout Books.

 News & Interviews